 While adults’ utilization of selective attention is often highly effective and efficient, distributing attention can sometimes result in superior performance.
 For example, Plebanek and Sloutsky (2017) found developmental reversals in a change detection task—where children were better than adults at detecting changes in uncued items—and in a visual search task—where, in a surprise subsequent memory test, children outperformed adults on memory for specific features that were irrelevant to the main search task.

 Whether selective or distributed attention is advantageous is context dependent.
 Selective attention is advantageous when one is confident that a small portion of the available information is sufficient to achieve their goals and that other available information is superfluous.
 Distributed attention is advantageous when there is more uncertainty about what is and is not important.
 For young children, who have much less experience and knowledge about how things in the world work, distributing attention may often be the best strategy.
-Besides just being a safer bet, by broadly gathering information it facilitates the important long-term goal of building up that rich general knowledge that serves adults so well later in life.
+Besides just being a safer bet, by broadly gathering information it facilitates the important long-term goal of building up that rich general knowledge that adults rely on later in life.
 In other words, distributed attention may subserve exploration.
 By distributing attention early in life children may be sacrificing immediate benefits in exchange for information that can be used later.

 Research on exploratory behavior makes an important distinction between systematic and undirected exploration strategies (Badre, Doll, Long, & Frank, 2012; Daw, O’Doherty, Dayan, Seymour, & Dolan, 2006; Knox, Otto, Stone, & Love, 2012; Blanco, Love, Cooper, McGeary, Knopik, & Maddox, 2015; Somerville, Sasse, Garrad, Drysdale, Abi Akar, Insel, & Wilson, 2017).
-Ideally exploratory choices are most valuable when they are directed towards actions with greater uncertainty in their outcomes, as resolving that uncertainty gives the most information.
+Ideally exploratory choices are most valuable when they are systematically directed towards actions with greater uncertainty in their outcomes, as resolving that uncertainty gives the most information.
 Mounting evidence suggests an important role of prefrontal cortex in this type of exploration (Badre, Doll, Long, & Frank, 2012; Frank, Doll, Oas-Terpstra, & Moreno, 2009; Blanco et al., 2015; Otto, Knox, Markman, & Love, 2014).
 Conversely, undirected (or random) exploration can be achieved as the simple outcome of a stochastic decision-process, with much less reliance on prefrontal cortical processing.
 Given that prefrontal cortex shows substantially protracted development (Sowell, Thompson, Leonard, Welcome, Kan, & Toga, 2004; Sowell, Thompson, Holmes, Jernigan, & Toga, 1999), current theories make a straightforward prediction that young children’s exploration should be largely unsystematic (Somerville et al., 2017).

 In contrast to this straightforward prediction, we recently showed that four-year-old’s choices are highly exploratory, and this exploration is largely systematic (Blanco & Sloutsky, under review).
 Because of the immaturity of PFC in young children, we hypothesize that their exploratory behavior is instead tied intricately to their immature attention allocation, consistent with recent research suggesting a tight link between attention and decision-making (Gottlieb, 2012; Konovalov & Krajbich, 2016).

-To test this hypothesis more directly, we presented children with a simple reward learning task.
+To test this hypothesis more directly, in the current study we presented children with a simple reward learning task.
 Our task was a simplified version of a standard n-armed bandit task commonly used to study reward-based decision-making (e.g., Daw et al. 2006).
 On each of 100 trials, participants chose one of four options which gave set reward values (10, 3, 2, and 1) that were stable across the experiment and highly separable.
-Because outcomes are stable and predictable, low levels of exploration would generally be expected in our task, but our previous study found high levels of systematic exploration in young children in this task.
+Because outcomes are stable and predictable, low levels of exploration would generally be expected, but our previous study found high levels of systematic exploration in young children in this task.